ziutek/simple_go_wiki/README.md

 As you can see, our service will consist of two pages:

-* *main_view* - using which, an user will be able to read articles,
+* *main_view* - using which the user will be able to read articles,
-* *edit_view* - using which, an user will be able to create and edit articles.
+* *edit_view* - using which the user will be able to create and edit articles.

 Both pages will consists of two columns: